jcborges/DeepStack/README.md

 ## Randomized Weighted Ensemble
 Ensemble Technique that weights the prediction of each ensemble member, combining the weights to calculate a combined prediction.
 Weight optimization search is performed with randomized search based on the dirichlet distribution on a validation dataset.

 It follows the same interface of the StackEnsemble.
-A running example can be found in [Cifar10.py](./examples/Cifar10.py).
+An example can be found in [Cifar10.py](./examples/Cifar10.py).